Panasonic LX10 Comparison Review

 The camera is build around a BSI-CMOS (Backside Illuminated Complementary Metal–Oxide–Semiconductor) sensor.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Panasonic LX10 to convert the raw signal into an image file and perform noise reduction and image sharpening?

 The camera has a native sensitivity range from ISO 125 to ISO 12800, which can be extended to ISO 80-25600.

 Does the Panasonic LX10 have a selfie-friendly screen?

 Yes, the LCD-screen of the LX10 is flexible and can be turned to be front-facing for capturing selfies.

 Is completely silent shooting possible with the Panasonic LX10?

 The camera has an electronic shutter option, so that it is indeed feasible to capture images without any shutter noise.

 Do I need to purchase an external camera trigger to shoot time-lapse sequences with the Panasonic LX10?